-Raised in the Idaho Falls area and Idaho-educated from high school through college, Karey Hanks was raised on the values and traditions of the American West.
+Raised in the Idaho Falls area and Idaho-educated from elementary school through college, Karey Hanks was raised on the values and traditions of the American West.

-As faith representative at the Five County Detention Center with a degree in psychology from Brigham Young University Idaho campus, she has insights stretching across the life experiences of people in the 35th District.
+As a faith representative at the Five County Detention Center with a degree in psychology from Brigham Young University Idaho campus, she has insights stretching across the life experiences of people in the 31st District.

-A member of the National Rifle Association and the Idaho Second Amendment Alliance, Karey understands and respects America’s commitment to the Second Amendment and the need to protect those rights from infringement at every level.
-She hails the passage of Senate Bill 1389 in 2016 as a victory for individual rights and personal safety.
+A member of the Idaho Second Amendment Alliance, Karey understands and respects America’s commitment to the Second Amendment and the need to protect those rights from infringement at every level.
+She hailed the passage of Senate Bill 1389 (Constitutional carry) in 2016 as a victory for individual rights and personal safety, and advocates for additional protection of our gun rights in Idaho.

 Her rich and varied work history reflects a woman with a respect for hard work.
-She has driven a bus for the Fremont County School District, worked a big rig for Generation Farms, worked as a merchandiser at FGXI, and as a harvest worker at Crapo Farms.
+She has driven a bus for the Fremont County School District, worked as a semi-truck driver for Generation Farms, and as a harvest worker at Crapo Farms.

-She and her husband, Burke, have lived and farmed in the Egin area for 32 years.
+She and her husband, Burke, have lived and farmed in the Egin Bench area for over 40 years.
 They know the importance of water rights and the burden of taxes and overregulation.

 A lover of the outdoors, be it skiing, biking or hiking, she understands Idahoans’ connection to the land.
 That’s why it troubles her that 63 percent of Idaho land is controlled by the federal government, and not Idaho’s citizens.
 She knows that Idaho’s future must be determined by its own people, and not from behind a desk in Washington.